 Deconstruction is the process of externalizing what is internalized.
 It is offering a new perspective or interpretation into narratives provided by the patient.

-The therapist aims to provide a more positive outlook towards a specific event.
+The Narrative therapy specialist aims to provide a more positive outlook towards a specific event.
 It seeks to draw out a better understanding of the patient’s identity.

 Like any clinical therapy, narrative forms also require the counselor and the client’s equal and active participation.
 Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences.

-This form of therapy relies heavily on the patient’s narrative.
-Without it, this therapy might fail.
+This form of Narrative therapy relies heavily on the patient’s narrative.
+Without it, this treatment might fail.

 Meanwhile, those with prevalent mental conditions could subscribe to the services of a narrative therapist.
 Additionally, individuals or couples with conflicts in family and relationships can also benefit from this program.